utkarshsingh-8/utkarshsingh-8/README.md

 ### Hi there , I`m Utkarsh Singh 👋

-- 🔭 I’m currently Studying now ...
+- 🔭 I’m currently pursuing B.Tech  ...
 - 🌱 I’m currently learning ...Blockchain
 - 👯 I’m looking to collaborate on ..YouTube

 ### About Me

-🌱 Interested in Web Development, Web3 and BlockChain.
+-🌱 Interested in Web Development, Web3 and BlockChain.

-⚡ Competitive Programming Enthusiast
+-⚡ Competitive Programming Enthusiast

-😄 Pronouns: He/Him
+-😄 Pronouns: He/Him

-⚡ Fun fact: I love writing on platforms like Quora.
+-⚡ Fun fact: I love writing on platforms like Quora.

 Ever since I was in high school, software development has always fascinated me.
 Being able to get the computer to do whatever I wanted, just by typing in these funny little symbols, limited only by my own imagination and ingenuity.